Lundalogik/lime-elements/CONTRIBUTING.md

 ### Source code

-To ensure consistency and quality throughout the source code, all code modifications must have:
+To ensure consistency and quality throughout the source code, before being accepted and merged to master, all code modifications must have:
 - No [linting](#lint) errors
 - (A [test](#tests) for every possible case introduced by your code change) This will be a future requirement, but at the moment, we don't have a test-environment that lets us easily test what we need to.
 So this requirement is relaxed for the time being.
 - [Valid commit message(s)](#commit-message-guidelines)
 - Documentation for new features
 - Updated documentation for modified features

+**Please note**:
+We will be happy to help you out in meeting these requirements.
+Don't be afraid to share your code in a pull request even if it doesn't meet the requirements yet.

 ### Commit Message Guidelines